 How to Make Santa Fe Salad Dressing

 - Drop garlic cloves and ginger through the feed tube of a food processor while the motor is on.
-Continue processing until garlic and ginger are minced well.
+Continue processing until garlic and ginger are finely minced.

 - Add the cilantro and process until finely chopped.